 On January 18, 2022, Governor Phil Murphy signed the new bill into law.
 It allows human trafficking survivors to have practically any crime vacated if they could prove it was a result of trafficking (with few exceptions for murder, manslaughter, kidnapping, sexual assault, and luring a minor).
-Since criminal records have historically prevented trafficking survivors from securing employment and safe housing, this change will have a direct impact on countless victims who are trying to get back on their feet.
-“Allowing these convictions for trafficking survivors to be vacated and expunged is a huge step in allowing people to lead as close to a normal life as they can, without having their trafficking past haunt them,” Venetis says.
+Since criminal records have historically prevented trafficking survivors from securing employment and safe housing, this change directly impacts countless victims who are trying to get back on their feet.
+“Allowing these convictions for trafficking survivors to be vacated and expunged is a huge step in allowing people to lead as close to a normal life as they can, without having their past haunt them,” Venetis says.

 This spring, the Clinic filed the first test case under the new law.
 A vacatur petition was filed on behalf of a woman who was trafficked by over five men for nearly 20 years, starting when she was 14 years old.
 In addition to prostitution convictions, the Clinic's client had convictions stemming from her traffickers' requiring her to steal jewelry and other valuables from patrons of Atlantic City casinos and resort areas around the country.
 If she did not give her traffickers thousands of dollars worth of goods every night, she was beaten, raped, and locked in a room with no food or clothing.
 The Clinic's court submissions were so compelling that the state of New Jersey is not opposing their petition and has joined the Clinic in asking the court to vacate and expunge all of the Clinic's client's convictions.

 June 22, 2023 UPDATE: A judge vacated and expunged all 19 of the client's criminal convictions in New Jersey under the new statute.
 Working in conjunction with the Legal Aid Society in New York City, the Clinic also secured a vacatur/expungement of her convictions in New York.